 Questions for Book Clubs and OCD Support Groups

 As I share in Fred, I come from a family of book worms, and I know how enriching book clubs can be.
-In fact, my mom has been in one book club for almost 50 years and another for almost 30!
-So I wanted to provide questions that book clubs of various types (as well as OCD support groups) could use for discussions about Fred.
+Below you’ll find three sets of questions that book clubs and OCD support groups can use for discussions about Fred.

 General Discussion Questions

-- Did Fred change your perception or understanding of OCD?
+- Did Fred change your perception or understanding of OCD and BDD?
 If so, how?

 - Are there aspects of Shala’s Quest for distraction, perfection, and absolution that are present in your own life?
 If so, how have they affected you?